mjdecker/mjdecker.github.io/_projects/software-testing/code-review.md

 			* Alternative implementations & places of improvement
 			* Code requiring additional explanations
 			* Reviewer recommendations
-			* Action: approve, request feedback, deny
+			* Action: approve, request feedback/rework/etc., deny

 # Grading Criteria
 * You will be graded on:
 	* Participation is mandatory.
 A peer review questionnaire may be given and used to adjust your grade
+	* Project and Pull Requests meet requirements
 	* Organization of repository
-	* Organization and content of project report
+	* Organization and content of project report, see *Give report on chosen project*
 	* Organization and content of input documents, see *Preparing for each code review*
 	* Organization and content of report, see *Summarize and report the results of each code review*
 	* Using and filling out the checklist